 - Set up the appliance hardware, page 15

 - Perform initial command-line configuration, page 19

-- ◆ Configure the appliance, page 23
+- Configure the appliance, page 23

-The machine on which TRITON Unified Security Center is installed is referred to as the TRITON management server.
+The machine on which TRITON Manager is installed is referred to as the TRITON management server.
 See the Websense Technical Library for instructions on creating a TRITON management server.

-Access the Web Security console by entering the following address in a supported browser:
+Access the TRITON Manager by entering the following address in a supported browser: